 When you feel like you have a serious dog behavior on your hands, it’s easy to feel overwhelmed.
 Remember you’re not alone, and you’re not the first or only person to deal with the training issue.
 Take a deep breath!

-If you have a lot of issues going on at once, or if your dog’s jealousy is leading to secondary bad behaviors, it’s perfectly ok to focus on just one behavior at at time. right now.
+- Divide and conquer.
+If you have a lot of issues going on at once, or if your dog’s jealousy is leading to secondary bad behaviors, it’s perfectly ok to focus on just one behavior at at time.

 Jealousy in Dogs by Christine R. Harris & Caroline Prouvost